- Facts, Reporting, & Competing Views

-- Within days of Ohio Representative Dennis Kucinich circulating a “dear colleague” letter, urging them to sign on to the Congressional brief in support of Kasky, all five Oregon representatives–Nike’s headquarters–circulated a letter arguing for Nike and asking colleagues not to sign on.
+- Within days of Ohio Representative Dennis Kucinich circulating a “Dear Colleague” letter, urging them to sign on to the Congressional brief in support of Kasky, all five Oregon representatives (Nike’s headquarters is located in Oregon) circulated a letter arguing for Nike and asking colleagues not to sign on.

 Commentaries Not Explicitly Advocating for Either Party